nataliepopescu/verifopt/PATTERNS.md

-# Code patterns checked for vtable usage
+# Code patterns checked for flow-insensitive vtable usage

 All patterns are compiled with `-C opt-level=3` (release build).

-MIR generally seems to emit vtable usage, so in these examples we are looking at the generated LLVM IR (via [godbolt](https://godbolt.org/)).
+MIR generally seems to emit vtable usage regardless, so in these examples we are looking more closely at the generated LLVM IR (via [godbolt](https://godbolt.org/)).

 ## Patterns